yasertamim/RoomReservationMicroService/RoomMicroService/README.md

 - GET /customers - Retrieves a list of all customers.
 - GET /customers/{id} - Retrieves details of a specific customer.
 - POST /customers - Creates a new customer.
-- PUT /customers/{id} - Updates an existing customer.
-- DELETE /customers/{id} - Deletes a customer.

 ### ReservationService
 The BookingService manages the booking process.
 When a customer books a room, a message is sent to Azure Bus Queue for further processing.

 #### API Endpoints
-- POST /bookings - Creates a new booking.
 - GET /bookings - Retrieves a list of all bookings.

 ### RoomService